-The secondary application is available on the LMU-DCOM web page.
-The application should be returned with a specified non-refundable application fee.
-Students are also required to submit at least two letters of reference, preferably from a physician and from a premedical advisory committee or faculty.
+For your convenience the LMU-DCOM secondary application is available under scholl specific questions on your AACOMAS application.
+There is also a link to pay a non-refundable application processing fee.
+Applicants are required to submit a letter of reference from a physician and a premedical advisory committee.
 If the student's undergraduate institution does not have a premedical advisory committee, the student may submit letters from two science professors.
 Information on contacting an osteopathic physician in your community is available at www.DO-online.com or through your state osteopathic association.